qube-ai/webthing-arduino/README.md

 }
 ```

-- Get All Things. `The getThingDescription message type is sent from a web client to a Web Thing to request the description of a Web Thing.
+- `Get All Things` The getThingDescription message type is sent from a web client to a Web Thing to request the description of a Web Thing.
 This is equivalent to a GET request on a Thing resource URL using the REST API.
-This will give you the thingDescription of the all things.`
+This will give you the thingDescription of the all things.
 ```json
 {
   "messageType": "getAllThings",
 }
 ```

-- Get Property. `This will give the value of the propertyId of the provided thingId.`
+- `Get Property` This will give the value of the propertyId of the provided thingId.
 ```json
 {
   "messageType": "getProperty",